Have a question? Send us an email at firstname.lastname@example.org. We'd love to hear from you!

 The Learner: Life long learner who loves to increase and broaden his skillset to get the job done.

-Ridhima administers day to day operations of LMS and other learning tools used at KPU.
+Rajmale administers day to day operations of LMS and other learning tools used at KPU.
 She provides instructional and technical support to faculty users of KPU's Learning Management System (LMS) by investigating and troubleshooting and creates documentation resolutions to support educational technologies.
+Rajmale's unique passion lies in her eagerness to continuously explore and experiment with different features of these tools.

 Amanda Grey | Open Education Strategist